youssefwally/DJSW_collaborative_coding/docs/johannes.md

 ```

 ## Sphinx documentation
-Choose to follow mostly the [tutorial](https://fys-8805-collaborative-coding.github.io/lecture-material/documentation/) on how to setup Sphinx, as it was new to me.
-I also tried to make the folder structure similar to how I have implemented it in my own Julia project, however it seemed to complicate the website paths.
+Choose to follow mostly the [tutorial](https://fys-8805-collaborative-coding.github.io/lecture-material/documentation/) on how to setup *Sphinx*, as it was new to me.
+I also tried to make the folder structure similar to how I have implemented it in my own *Julia* project, however it seemed to complicate the website paths.

 When it comes to automating the documentation, the instructions in the tutorial seemed outdated and with the way our project was setup I had to manually install the dependencies:
 ```{code-block} yaml